deepal/stdlint/README.md

 ### Configuring stdlint

-Although stdlint comes with a built-in set of rules, you can disable any rule if it doesn't fit your projects.
-You can do so by adding a `.stdlintrc` file at the root of your project.
+You can customise the behaviour of the rules or enable/disable them by using a `.stdlintrc` file at the root of your project.

-You can disable a rule (for example `myAwesomeRule`), but adding it to the `.stdlintrc` file as follows:
+e.g, You can disable a rule (for example `myAwesomeRule`), but adding it to the `.stdlintrc` file as follows:

 ```js
 {